BioGRID/BioGRID-Annotation/README.md

 + Run: **python CGD_fixAnnotation.py** - This will process the CGD file and fix some problems with the ENTREZ GENE version.
 Specifically, some duplicate entries and non-common place systematic names.
 This script will likely require modification due to regular changes to file formatting and processes at both CGD and NCBI.

 #### Process UNIPROTKB

++ Run: **python UNIPROT_downloadProteins.py** - This will download a file for each organism we are interested in containing both SWISS-PROT and TREMBL proteins.
+These will be parsed out in the subsequent steps.